When the Inner Critic Shows Up: A Compassion-Focused Approach to Creativity

 The compassionate mind isn’t a destination.
 It’s a daily invitation to slow down, speak to ourselves more kindly, and honour the courage it takes to care and create.

-So the next time your inner critic pipes up, try this simple response:
+So the next time your inner critic jumps in, try this simple response:

 “I see you.
 I know you're trying to protect me.
 Right now, I’m choosing compassion.”